wengmister/Weighted_GeoFIK/README.md

 This paper is currently under review.
 The ArXiv preprint can be found [here](https://arxiv.org/abs/2503.03992v1) and can be cited as:

 * Pablo C. Lopez-Custodio, Yuhe Gong, Luis F.C.
-Figueredo, GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters, PREPRINT: arXiv:2503.03992v1 (2025)
+Figueredo, GeoFIK: “A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters”, PREPRINT: arXiv:2503.03992v1 (2025)

 ```
 @misc{lopezcustodio2025geofikfastreliablegeometric,